 There was a time when getting a cutting-edge coffee in Hong Kong involved a machine coughing out foamed milk to make a vague imitation of a cappuccino, or a visit to a real-deal Italian restaurant just to get a half-decent espresso.

-One of many benefits of this new wave of coffee houses has been to help halt the seemingly insatiable rise of huge chains, allowing a crop of dedicated and highly skilled baristas to craft beautiful beverages for office workers, laptop-wielding freelancers, friends and travellers in need of a pick-me-up (and maybe free Wi-Fi).
+One of many benefits of this new wave of coffee shops has been to help halt the seemingly insatiable rise of huge chains, allowing a crop of dedicated and highly skilled baristas to craft beautiful beverages for office workers, laptop-wielding freelancers, friends and travellers in need of a pick-me-up (and maybe free Wi-Fi).

 Whether you’re an aero-press, pour-over, nitro or simple brew aficionado, you can find your top drink in one of these indie coffee shops around town.